SavannahLB/Vending-Machine/README.md

     Talk about finalized designs

 #### Wooden Frame
+The wooden frame bares the weight of the build, when holding all the other parts in place.
+An image of the frame can be viewed below.
+The frame houses two smaller wooden beams located at the top and middle of the build.
+The top beam is to connect and hold the funnels to the structure, while the middle beam holds the four DC motors for the gears to connect to.
 <img src="Engineering Drawings/Frame Drawing.png">

 #### Funnels
+Four water bottles are cut at the bottom so that the bottle models a funnel like design,, as seen in the image below.
 <img src="Engineering Drawings/Funnel Drawing.png">

 #### Gears
+In addition to the
 <img src="Engineering Drawings/Gear Drawing.png">

 #### Ramp